Joke-hub/CapStone-Project/README.md

 - Maximum Subscriptions
 - Top performing region
 - % of total sale

+  ### Data Visualization
+This helps shows what we ave on our dashboard and helps with a beautiful presentation of our Data.

 ### Data Analysis
 This includes Basic Lines of Code or Queries used during analysis